Air Conditioner Repair Checklist

 - Turn off power totally at the breaker or external device.

 - Get rid of plant waste around the air conditioner.
 Once you’ve removed bigger clutter within a two-foot space, you can use a fine-bristled brush or vacuum to slowly remove dirt from the unit’s fins.
-Kinked fins can also hurt performance, so you can attempt to straighten them with a small knife.
+Kinked fins can also hurt performance.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the system.
 Don’t get liquid on the fan motor.